ktakashi/r7rs-postgresql/README.md

 - `*postgresql-write-data-handler*`

  Handler of COPY from stdin command.
-The value must be a procedure and takes 2 arguments, data type and data.
+The value must be a procedure and take 2 arguments, data type and data.
 The data type could be one of the following symbols;

  - header